Search for Schools and/or

 Traditionally, school librarians have managed the distribution of printed information within a limited community.
 Over the years, the job description for school librarians has expanded to become a multifaceted and exciting career with near endless scope in the computer age.
-If you would like to learn how to become a school librarian, read on to see what exciting opportunities await.

-School Librarian: Sharing Knowledge and Information
+Sharing Knowledge and Information

 Much more than the traditional Dewey decimal or Library of Congress system subscribers, school librarians unite students with information using the most advanced resources available.
 As new technologies are created and mainstreamed, librarians create systems that provide the information in an organized manner to meet student needs.
 Some school librarian responsibilities include the following: